-Tel: 334 - 5393
+Tel: 334 - 5393; 132 McIver Building, Campus

-Email Word documents as an attachment to: underged@uncg.edu.
-All signature sheets must be sent by campus mail or scanned and submitted with documents.
+Email Word or PDF documents as an attachment to: underged@uncg.edu.
+An original signature sheet must be sent by campus mail or scanned and submitted with documents.
 Check the UCC website for meeting dates and submission deadlines.
 Proposals received after the stated deadline will be considered at the next scheduled meeting.